-'''

 YOU HAVE NEW MAIL

-'''

 Use the mail command to read and remove messages from your system mailbox.
 Do not use the system mailbox to store messages.
-Store messages in your personal mailbox (\$HOME/mbox) and in folders.
+Store messages in your personal mailbox ("Default Personal Mailbox" on page 9) (\$HOME/mbox) and in "Folders".